 So, when will you know it’s the right time to rebuild?
 The answer is actually pretty simple and easy to recognize.
 It’s when you start finding yourself in dynasty league purgatory.
 That means your always fighting for the playoffs year in and year out.
 Whether you make the playoffs is actually a moot point.
-But if you’re fighting for playoff contention as a middle team, it’s time to rebuild, at least a little bit.
+But if you’re fighting for playoff contention as a middle team, it’s time to rebuild, or at least shake things up.

-Being a middle of the pack team for multiple seasons in a row is terrible.
+Being a middle-of-the-pack team for multiple seasons in a row is terrible.
 Now say it with me in a Charles Barkley voice… T-U-R-R-I-B-L-E. A middle team has a better chance of staying in the middle than making enough moves to get up into dynasty contention.
 It’s not impossible but usually involves trading off many young assets and setting yourself up poorly down the road.
 If you don’t mind years of crap finishes following MAYBE a league championship, be my guest and go this route.
 It’s just not one I advise taking.
 I’d much rather rebuild with young players and enjoy a much longer stretch of success down the road.
 And with how quickly prospects are succeeding at the Major League level these days, your rebuild time might not be as long as you think.

 Respect Your Elders

 This ties back into a previous point I made about trying to build balance in your initial draft.
 While drafting high-upside young players is great and all, snagging some veterans that slide down the draft board is a major key in remaining competitive early in your dynasty league.

-Fantrax is one of the fastest-growing fantasy sites of 2019.
-With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now for a free year at Fantrax.com.
+Fantrax was one of the fastest-growing fantasy sites of the last few years, and we’re not stopping now.
+With multi-team trades, designated commissioner/league managers, and drag/drop easy click methods, Fantrax is sure to excite the serious fantasy sports fan – sign up now at Fantrax.com.